duke-lungmap-team/odifmap/README.md

 ### Importing `ifmap` modules

-The `ifmap` package contains 2 modules used for executing the analysis pipeline: `utils` and `pipeline`:
+The `odifmap` package contains 2 modules used for executing the analysis pipeline: `utils` and `pipeline`:

-    from ifmap import utils, pipeline
+    from odifmap import utils, pipeline

 The `utils` module contains functions related to pre- and post-processing, including loading the training data and processing the pipeline's structure contours into cell